-CAUTION: Do not clean the grates in a dishwasher or in a self-cleaning oven.
+CAUTION: Do not clean the grates in the selfcleaning oven.

 Cooktop Surface

 To avoid damaging the porcelain enamel surface of the cooktop and to prevent it from becoming dull, clean up spills right away.
 Foods with a lot of acid (tomatoes, sauerkraut, fruit juices, etc.) or foods with high sugar content could cause a dull spot if allowed to set.